Kundankumar025/Library-Management-System/README.md

 # Library-Management-System
-A Library Management System (LMS) is software that helps manage all library activities like adding books, issuing books, returning books, managing members, and calculating fines.
-It reduces manual work, avoids errors, and makes the library more organized and efficient.
-Main features:  Book management  Member management  Issue/return of books
+A Library Management System (LMS) in Java is a software application used to manage the daily operations of a library.
+It helps in storing book details, managing members, issuing and returning books, and maintaining records in an easy and automated way.